AI Seminar | Natural Language Processing Seminar

 This event is free and open to the publicAdd to Google Calendar

-I am an Associate Professor in the Department of Computer Science and Cornell Tech at Cornell University.
-I hold a B.Sc. from Tel Aviv University and a Ph.D. from the University of Washington.
-Along my academic work, I conduct research at ASAPP.
+Yoav Artzi is an Associate Professor in the Department of Computer Science and Cornell Tech at Cornell University.
+His research focuses on developing learning methods for natural language understanding and generation in automated interactive systems.
+He received an NSF CAREER award, and his work was acknowledged by awards and honorable mentions at ACL, EMNLP, NAACL, and IROS.
+Yoav holds a B.Sc. from Tel Aviv University and a Ph.D. from the University of Washington.